Binder

 [12]:

-<seaborn.axisgrid.JointGrid at 0x7f2f0f291250>
+<seaborn.axisgrid.JointGrid object at 0x12f936210>